-Although it’s normal to feel sad or upset from time to time, depression is deeper and longer lasting.
+Although it’s common to feel sad or upset from time to time, depression is deeper and longer lasting.
 It can affect how you think, feel and act.

-Depression is a common mental disorder that can cause people to experience low mood for an extended period of time.
-It can affect people of all ages and impact all areas of a person’s life, including school, your relationships and your physical health.
-Depression has different types and can only be diagnosed by a psychologist, psychiatrist or doctor.
+Depression is a common mental disorder that can leave people experiencing low mood for an extended period of time.
+It can affect people of all ages and impact all areas of a person’s life, including school, relationships and physical health.
+There are different types of depression, and they can only be diagnosed by a doctor, psychologist or psychiatrist.

-Experiencing depression doesn’t mean you’re lazy or weak.
-It’s as real and as serious as a physical condition.
-Taking care of your mental and emotional health is just as important as taking care of your body.
+If you’re experiencing depression, it doesn’t mean you’re lazy or weak.
+It’s as real and as serious as a physical health condition.
+Taking care of your mental and emotional health is just as important as taking care of your physical body.

 What are the symptoms of depression?